census-instrumentation/opencensus-specs/README.md

 ### Layers

 #### Service Exporters
-Each backend service MUST implement this API to export data to their services.
+Each backend service SHOULD implement this API to export data to their services.

 #### OpenCensus Library
 This is what we design/describe in the current document.